Tim Teufel: Coaching career

 Teufel returned to the Mets as a roving instructor for 2001 and 2002.
 He was named the manager of the Mets' Rookie-level minor league Brooklyn Cyclones for 2003 and was promoted to the Single-A St. Lucie Mets for 2004 and 2005.

 After the two seasons near .500, the Mets announced Teufel was being replaced by Gary Carter for 2006.
 Teufel decided to take a break from baseball for the year.

 He was named manager of the Savannah Sand Gnats on January 11, 2007 and was a Mets representative at the 2008 Major League Baseball Draft.
 He returned as St. Lucie's manager in 2008 and 2009.
 In 2010, in his first season managing the Double-A Binghamton Mets, he led the team to a 66–76 record and a fifth-place finish in the Eastern League.
 He was named manager of the Buffalo Bisons in January 2011.
 In 2011, he was named manager of Leones del Caracas in the Venezuelan Professional Baseball League.
 On November 16, 2011, he was replaced as manager by Carlos Lezcano.

 Teufel returned to the New York Mets organization as the new third base coach in 2011, replacing former coach Chip Hale.

-After the 2016 season, on November 15, 2016, it was announced that Teufel would be replaced by longtime Arizona Diamondbacks coach Glenn Sherlock.
-On Friday, November 25, it was announced that he would be the minor league instructor and club ambassador.
+Teufel had a successful stint for five years as the third base coach, participating in the 2015 World Series and was a part of winning the 2015 National League East title, their first division title since 2006, and first World Series appearance since 2000.
+He coached in the 2016 Major League Baseball All-Star Game in San Diego at Petco Park.
+After the 2016 season, it was announced that Teufel would be replaced by longtime Arizona Diamondbacks coach Glenn Sherlock.
+On November 25, 2016 it was announced that he would be the minor league instructor and club ambassador.
+Following the 2022 season, Teufel and the Mets parted ways from an employment standpoint but he remains connected to the organization for appearances and representing the organization.